How to show love and gratitude in your relationship

 There are certain dates throughout the year when you’re expected to make that extra effort and to do something special for your partner.
 Failing to do so suggests inattention and a lack of effort in the relationship, and that’s not what you want.

 So make sure that you give her some Flowers for Valentine’s Day and cook her a meal.
 And don’t forget when your anniversary or any other dates that are important to your relationship fall.
+You should always choose a personalized gift for such occasions.
+For example, for an anniversary you can go with wood anniversary gifts for him, if he likes to work with wood.
 Make an effort to make those days extra special for you both.

 Make time for date nights